Dario-Maglio/Dario-Maglio/README.rst

 Hi 👋 My name is Dario Cafasso (Maglio)

-I come from a little city close to Naples and studied Theorethical Physics in Pisa 🔭
+I come from a little city close to Naples and study Theoretical Physics in Florence 🔭